 If five years is too ambitious, then think ten years into the future, and rather than increasing tuition by 20%, increase it by 10%, still putting the increase on the side to become the operating budget for year 11.
 Then, during year 11, the tuition collected for that year will fund the following school year’s operating budget.

 Is this easy?
 No. Will some folks think it’s impossible?
 Yes.
-But it may have merit just to see the potential.
+But it may have merit just to see the potential since “Outside the box thinking” is now more critical than ever!
 If you simply raise tuition, it may be outrageous.
 But, if you increase enrollment, increase development revenue, and communicate the plan that you’re enacting to solidify the school’s financial foundation, it might be something which can be planned for.
-Sharing your plan with others can generate hope for the future.
+Sharing your plan with others can generate hope for the future since once people know “why,” and see the “how,” it’s easier to understand and even support the “what.”
+Usually, parents just get told “what” will happen, and then decide if they’re going to stay or go.

 Analyze the potential, too.
 If your tuition is at $4,000, a jump to $5,000 sounds huge.
 But if you’re collecting tuition over 11 months, $364 a month becomes $455 a month – an increase of $91 .
-If you still think that’s a tough sell, and you have 180 days of school a year, that’s about $6 a day.
+If you still think that’s a tough sell, and you have 180 days of school a year, that’s about a $6 per day increase.
 If that’s still a tough sell, and 990 hours comprises a legal school year, the increase amounts to a little more than one dollar per hour.
 The result is indeed huge, but breaking it down into smaller amounts makes it not seem that huge.
+Remember, if you don’t think that enrollment = sales, and you’re thinking that a price hike is a “tough sell,” you’ve just realized enrollment is indeed sales!

 But let’s just focus on next year for now.
 What does that look like in terms of real numbers?